reddy0852/binarysearchtreecgv/README.md

 ## Usage

 1. Clone the repository
-2. Install OpenGL and C compiler
+2. Install OpenGL and C++ compiler
 3. Compile the project using GCC
 4. Run the executable